Smart Logistics and Technology Shaping the Future of Supply Chains

 The logistics of moving goods between sprawling urban centers is a major challenge.
 Groundbreaking approaches to logistics management are being developed in major cities around the world.
 Commonly called “smart mobility” projects, the work aims to improve both the safety and efficiency of transportation, balanced with improved environmental sustainability.

-New technology and connectivity is providing important tools for developing megacity freight transportation services, such as vehicle or road-based sensors that track delivery patterns in cities and better manage the movement of in-transit inventory.
+Utilizing new technology and connectivity is providing important tools for developing megacity freight transportation services, such as vehicle or road-based sensors that track delivery patterns in cities and better manage the movement of in-transit inventory.

 Mid-sized cities are expected to grow three times faster than the rest of the country over the next three decades, adding to the pressure to develop better ways to manage logistic flows

-For example, this March, the Wyoming DOT selected a vendor to supply advanced vehicle-to-vehicle and vehicle-to-infrastructure communications equipment for a pilot project.
 Wyoming is one of the pilot sites selected by the DOT for its Connected Vehicle Pilot Deployment Program.
 The state will test a new communications system on the busy I-80 freight corridor.
 When the system is in place, truck drivers will receive various automated traffic alerts pertaining to severe weather conditions and traffic congestion.
 They will even be warned if there is a danger of collisions with vehicles in the system.
 Other smart mobility solutions are highlighted by the DOT’s Smart City Challenge, which solicited ideas from mid-size cities across the United States for creating an integrated smart transportation system.

 The Initiative Generated Many Innovative Plans.